csci-1301/csci-1301.github.io/docs/getting_help.md

     - My office hours are Mondays 1400-1600 (online) and Wednesdays 1330-1600 (Tutoring Center).
 Additionaly, I will be available for tutoring on Thursdays (1500-1700) and Fridays (1015-1145) at the Academic Success Center.
     - I'm a computer science major, but my other academic interests include anthropology and linguistics.
 My hobbies include videogames, tabletop RPGs, and reading.

+Layla Erb:
+ ~
+    - <lerb@augusta.edu>
+    - Responsible for Section E's lab.
+    - The best ways to reach me are either by email or on [Discord](https://discordapp.com/users/949428446281465937).
+    - My office hours are
+        - Monday 3:00pm–5:00pm in UH 129.
+        - Tuesday 3:00pm–5:00pm in UH 129.
+     - I am a third year Computer Science student and this is my first semester as a UCA.
+I'm looking forward to working with you all this semester!

 Richard Kelley:
 ~
     - <RIKELLEY@augusta.edu>.